3DNS/NGINX-RTMP/README.md

 # NGINX-RTMP
 Example Configs / WebView to show your RTMP Stream

+Create your own Realtime / low latency Stream with a Addon 4 NGINX.
+I use Plyr as HTML5 Player & make a playback with FLV.js.
+NGINX will create a FLV HTTP Stream to make a working container 4 the HTML5 Player.

 ### Features
 - Supported Debian / Ubuntu (x64 / ARM e.g. Raspberry Pi)
 - Responsive & mobile friendly view